 Councils from across the country are drafting emergency plans to protect walking and cycling.
-Four leading councillors joined a national webinar on Thursday 7th May to share the why, how and what of their plans.
+Leading councillors joined our national webinar on Thursday 7th May to share the why, how and what of their plans.

 Implementation in all cases included plans to widened pavements, introduce pop-up bikes lanes and key-worker corridors, 20 mph zones and emergency low traffic neighbourhoods.

 N.B On Saturday 9th May, after this event, the Secretary of State for Transport issued fresh guidance strong encouraging councils to take ‘radical’ emergency measures and outlined the types of options and procedures that councils should follow.

 - Deputy Leader of The London Borough of Lambeth